Cozzi5114/FetchRewardsCodeTest/README.md

 ## FetchRewards/Controllers/TransactionRecordsController.cs
 This is the controller for the TransactionRecords endpoints.
 This is mostly generated with EntityFramework.
 It came with basic CRUD operations and I got rid of the unused ones.
 It has a function for getting all transaction records, as well as getting a single one by ID.

 It also has a function for submitting transaction records.
-Before submitting a transaction record, we check to see if it will cause a negative point balance for the given payer.
+Before submitting a transaction record, we have a check to see if it will cause a negative point balance for the given payer.
 If not, it is safe, and the record is submitted to the database.

 ## FetchRewards/Models/PointsController.cs
 This is where most of the work happens.
+We can check the point balance for all payers, and spend points,

 ### GetPointBalance
-runs the CalculatePointsBalance function and sends the point balances on as JSON.
+runs the CalculatePointsBalance function and sends the resulting point balances on as JSON.

 ### PostSpendPoints
-runs SpendPoints, which will spend the points, submit transaction records for the spend operation, and returnw hat changes happened.
-It made more sense to me architecturally to have these functions be dumb, and instead call other functions to do the work, since they're endpoints thats all they'll do.
+runs SpendPoints, which will spend the points, submit transaction records for the spend operation, and return what changes happened.
+It made more sense to me architecturally to have these two functions be dumb, and instead call other functions to do the work.
+Since they're endpoints thats all they will do.

 ### SpendPoints
 This is our actual logic.
 We get all records and order them by time.
 A quick check to make sure there even are any records.
-Then, another check to see if there are enough points, overall, to complete the spend operation, if so we constinue.
+Then, another check to see if there are enough points, overall, to complete the spend operation.
+If so we continue.

-We run through all transactions, when we find a negative transaction(a point deduction), we run the SubtractPointsByTransactionRecord function.
+We then run through all transactions, when we find a negative transaction(a point deduction), we run the SubtractPointsByTransactionRecord function.
 This function will iterate through and subtract points from the oldest possible transaction records until it has deducted the required amount of points.
 This will set the stage for us to actually complete our SpendPoints operation.

 Now that we have taken old point deducutions into account, we can actually spend the points. we iterate through the transactions and save the amount of points to be deducted. we run SubtractPoints for each transactionRecord and it will return the remainder(if any).
 This remainder is then subtracted from old amount giving us the amount of points subtracted from the TransactionRecord. this data is then saved in the TransactionCompleted list so we know what work was done.
-We then keep iterating thorugh the transactiion records and doign this until we have deducted the required amount of points.
+We then keep iterating thorugh the transactiion records and doing this until we have deducted the required amount of points.

 Once that's done, we run ChangeTracker.Clear().
 Because entity framework keeps track of these objects, even when we abstract them out into lists, all the changes and point deductions will be reflected in the database unless we do that.